 The center is now being highlighted nationally for its trauma informed approach to care and is pursuing Sanctuary certification.
 The Sanctuary Model® represents a theory-based, trauma-informed, evidence-supported, whole culture approach that has a clear and structured methodology for creating or changing an organizational culture.
 11th Street is becoming certified in the Sanctuary Model so that staff, patients and the surrounding community are trauma-informed and have a shared tool kit from which to work toward greater personal, intrapersonal and communal health.

 The Stephen and Sandra Sheller 11th Street Family Health Services’s Community Outreach department is responsible for letting the community know about Health Center activities and services.
 Staff may be available for a community health workshop or participation in a health fair.
-Contact Jennifer Ford at 215.769.2156 for more information.
+Contact John Kirby at 215.769.2156 for more information.

 The Partnership for Community Based Care (PCBC) expands local initiatives that strengthen and sustain healthy families in the Lower North Philadelphia community.
 It builds on mutually beneficial relationships to promote health based on principles of social justice and helps to improve the quality of life for all.
 These collaborative partnerships contribute to the research and training of faculty and students in a variety of health professions, and knowledge gained from these activities is used to address local needs and societal problems.

 The Center integrates teaching, research, and service into a delivery approach that involves its constituents and responds to the needs of this underserved community.
 Faculty, staff and students engage in thoughtful dialogue, both within Center teams and with community partners, about racism, power and privilege and how it effects our perceptions, health status and the provision of health care services.

 Center partnerships include: